-Laurel is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Laurel isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Laurel are a mix of both white- and blue-collar jobs.
 Overall, Laurel is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Laurel who work in sales jobs (12.30%), office and administrative support (11.30%), and food service (8.38%).

 In terms of college education, Laurel is nearly on par with the US average for all cities of 21.84%: 18.63% of adults 25 and older in Laurel have a bachelor's degree or advanced degree.